 How are the groups being divided up?
-(How many children and how many counselors)
+How many children/counselors per group?

 There are 15 children with two staff members in each group.
 Children will be divided by age.
 We are not accepting friend requests at this time.

-Are the staff required to always wear masks/gloves around my child?
+Are the staff required to wear masks/gloves around my child?

 Staff is required to wear masks.
 If they need to be close with a child or deal with any first aid or bodily fluids, they will be required to wear gloves as well.

 Is lunch provided?
-If my child has dietary needs, are they allowed to bring a lunch from home or can the Park District provide it?
+If my child has dietary needs, are they allowed to bring lunch from home or can the Park District provide it?